csci-1301/csci-1301.github.io/labs/Casting/readme.md

 #.
 Using a `Console.WriteLine` statement, observe the value stored in `intVar`.
 Can you tell if the value stored in `floatVar` was rounded or truncated before being stored in the variable `intVar`?
 Conduct further experiments if needed to answer this question.

+#.
+Look back at the warning given by the IDE.
+It uses the term "implicitly convert" before introducing the cast operator.
+#.
+While you needed a cast to convert a float to an int, do you need one to convert an int to a float?
+Try the following:

+    ~~~~~~~{.cs}
+    int intVar = 21;
+    float floatVar = intVar; // Does this need a cast?
+    ~~~~~~~

+#.
+Generally, you need an explicit cast if an implicit conversion would lead to data loss.
+Since all possible int values are also valid float values, no explicit cast is needed.
+#.
+Do these cases need an explicit cast, or will an explicit conversion work?
+Try them in your IDE to check your answers!

+-double to int
+-int to double
+-float to double
+-double to float
+-int to decimal
+-decimal to float
+-float to decimal

+#.
+That last result may have been surprising.
+While decimal is higher precision than float and double, it requires an explicit cast from either of those types.